In 1942, the city of North Little Rock began

 In 1959, a group of determined citizens and the library director, Elsie Wisenberger, sparked a drive for a Civic Improvement Bond issue that would include a new library building.
 On Dec.
 30, 1962, the Maple Street Library and 13th Street Library moved into the new facility and formally dedicated as the William F. Laman Public Library of North Little Rock.
 It was named in honor of Mayor William F. “Casey” Laman who held office from 1958 to 1972 and then again from 1979 to 1980.
 Helen Elrod was the first director.
 Wilma Ankrum followed as director, and then in 1970 the library expanded under the direction of Patricia O’Bannon.
 Nancy Pack served as director from 1981 to 1987.
-Since that time, Jeffrey L. Baskin has served as library director.
-His dedication to revitalizing the library in big ways has given other libraries a prime example to model.
+Jeffrey L. Baskin served as library director fro 1987 to 2014.
+His dedication to revitalizing the library in big ways gave other libraries a prime example to model.

 In February 2002, work began to expand and renovate the library.
 When the expansion was formally dedicated on April 22, 2003, it was nearly doubled in size, from about 25,000 square feet to almost 50,000 square feet.
 This expansion added a second floor, included new space for books and public programs, and created two large public reading rooms.